 3. Don’t join multiple affiliate marketing programs: You might stumble upon a bunch of affiliate marketing programs along the way.
-A lot of them would be paying a good commission on the successful referrals, but it doesn’t mean you keep on adding the products to your affiliate marketing channel.
+A lot of them would be paying a good commission on successful referrals, but it doesn’t mean you keep on adding the products to your affiliate marketing channel.
 You have to be patient in this regard because that’s how it works.

 4. Sell your service: You can offer your freelance service through your blog and cash in on the freelancing opportunities that you come across.
-As I told before that it takes time to build traffic, therefore, the Adsense doesn’t pay off quickly.
+As I told you before that it takes time to build traffic, therefore, Adsense doesn’t pay off quickly.
 So test out different strategies and see what works for you.

 5. Create your product: I won’t recommend this to a blogging starter, but you deserve to know that this is also an option that you can utilize down the road.
 Consider working on your product like an eBook, webinar, or an e-course, at least, after one year of experience.
 Make sure you’ve gathered some achievements and milestones that you can share with the audience (in your product).

 Therefore, blog monetization is a vast topic to cover, but I have tried to share some small bits of it so that you exit this blog with a clear mind.
-Let me end this part of the blog post by saying that blog earning is a byproduct, you’ll ultimately find the right combination of the content + monetization option, but don’t prioritize the money-factor over the passion for blogging, money will eventually come running.
+Let me end this part of the blog post by saying that blog earning is a byproduct, you’ll ultimately find the right combination of the content + monetization option, but don’t prioritize the money-factor over the passion for blogging, the money will eventually come running.

 6. Get social with the community

 Once you’ve figured out the passion, niche, tools, and monetization plan, the next thing that is important to me is focusing on building up a community.
 Use every possible way to build a community around your blog.
-For instance, your blog’s comments section, a private Facebook group, or your Twitter account, there has to be a continuous communication with your audience.
+For instance, in your blog’s comments section, a private Facebook group, or your Twitter account, there has to be continuous communication with your audience.

 A lot of people will discover your blog through social media and become a part of the blog’s community.
 Don’t aggressively join the social networks; you don’t have to be everywhere on social media.
 Choose a select number of platforms where you can come over on a regular basis and build a connection with the audience.